 So this is the first half of the CC Cycle 2 memory work for verbs.
 You can find the Perfect Stem worksheets here.

-If you are looking for a more advanced tool for memorizing Latin Verb endings, try my Latin Verb Master Paradigm Practice charts.
+If you are looking for a more advanced tool for memorizing Latin Verb endings (as well as noun endings), try my Latin Mastery charts.

 Betsy Strauss is an unexpected homeschooler, mother of three, who is in a relationship with a sweet man for life.
 She loves reading books, drinking coffee, and learning anything with her kids.